Technique of Semen collection

 Oligozoospermia (oligospermia) refers to semen with a reduced sperm concentration: <15 × 106 per ml or <39 × 106 total sperm count.

 Azoospermia refers to semen without spermatozoa.
-Azoospermia should only be diagnosed after centrifugation of the ejaculate and assessment of the sediment for sperm.
+Azoospermia should only be diagnosed after centrifugation of the ejaculate and microscopy of the sperm pellet.

 The assessment of sperm morphology should be done with 1000 × magnification and (e.g.) Giemsa stain of dried smear specimen of sperm.
 Criteria for the classification of normal and pathological morphology please refer to table criteria of sperm morphology.